TBD54566975/did-dht/spec/spec.md

 #### Representing Keys

-Outside of the encoding of a cryptographic key itself, whose size cannot be further minimized, we ****RECOMMEND**** the following representations of keys and their identifiers with usage of `JsonWebKey2020`:
+Outside of the encoding of a cryptographic key itself, whose size cannot be further minimized, we ****RECOMMEND**** the following representations of keys and their identifiers with usage of `JsonWebKey`:

 * The [[ref:Identity Key]]'s identifier ****MUST**** always be `#0`.
 * Key identifiers (`kid`s) ****MAY**** be omitted.
 If omitted, upon reconstruction of a DID Document, the JWK's key ID is set to its JWK Thumbprint [[spec:RFC7638]].